adonisdario/data-science/best-gk-2023-24/readme.md

 - **M. Sels (Strasbourg and N. Forest combined):** Great defences, Awful goalkeeping.
   -   GK: 98th in Save% (60.2%) | 99th in Goals Avoided (-27.7) | 95th in Saves/90 (2.2) | 98% of 90s played
   - Team: 14th in SoTA/90 (3.5) | 21st in PSxG/90 (1.1)
-    > *His teams conceded few Shots on target and most of the high value ones were Avoided;*
+    > *His teams conceded **very few** Shots on target with low value chances in average.
+Still, his performances were terrible, being in the bottom 5 of Save%, Goals Avoided and Saves/90.*

 Being only goalkeeper that played for 2 different clubs in the 2023/24 season, let's analyse his performance for each team.